NHOrus/srwq-compilation/episode-05.md

 "What about Masaki??"

-"...."
+"..."

 "Ah right."

 "Gilliam calculates they all should be somewhere on the planet, but where exactly is hard to narrow down.
-On top of that, Bullet and Kusuha seem to have been kidnapped by Vindel, and Arado....ran into some familiar faces."
+On top of that, Bullet and Kusuha seem to have been kidnapped by Vindel, and Arado...ran into some familiar faces."

 "Well, we were going to have to search the planet anyway, I suppose."